 Figure 3: The product process map

-To determine the carbon footprint, the methodology outlined in PAS 2050 (British Standards Institution 2011) can been followed.
-PAS 2050 provides a comprehensive greenhouse gas assessment framework following ISO/TS 14067 guidelines (ISO/TS 14067, 2013).
-Additionally, PAS 2050 grants additional detailed guidance and technical details for conducting the assessment, which enhances the clarity and comprehensibility pertaining to the calculation of a product’s Carbon Footprint.
+To determine the carbon footprint, the methodology outlined in PAS 2050 (British Standards Institution 2011) can be followed.
+PAS 2050 provides a comprehensive greenhouse gas assessment framework that follows the ISO/TS 14067 guidelines (ISO/TS 14067, 2013).
+Additionally, PAS 2050 provide detailed guidance and technical information for conducting the assessment, which enhances the clarity and comprehensibility pertaining to the calculation of a product’s Carbon Footprint.
 The approach draws on the multiplication of the emission intensity factor associated with a particular material calculated from the amount used in the operation, as outlined in PAS 2050 "activity data."
 This calculation is represented by the subsequent equation:

 CF = EF × MQ